curosim/thispersondoesnotexist-download/README.md

 ### About the speed:
 While the script uses multiprocessing for the requests, it's designed to not work particularly fast.
-The reason for that is based on how thispersondoesnotexist.com work - it generates a new image based on time and not on requests.
+The reason for that is based on how thispersondoesnotexist.com works - it generates a new image based on time and not on requests.
 So if we work with 20 threads, it will just download the same image multiple times, which will be removed by the duplicate checker anyway.